 And so I began, with no training, to write a computer program.
-In due time a created a program that you would type in the information on a patient.
+In due time I created a program that you would type in the information on a patient.
 If you made a mistake you would have to start over – you couldn’t go back and edit.
 Once you had the information entered you could print claim forms, say 5 or 10.
 The patient information was not saved so that if you needed more claim forms for that patient, you would have to start all over.
 Not exactly elegant but a real time saver none-the-less.
 From that starting point, I was soon able to save, retrieve and edit the patient information.
 Then I added the ability to put services on the claim form.
 One momentous new years day we went to the office and printed out 53 claim forms!
 For us, this was a great accomplishment.

 Gradually I realized that I might have something I could sell.
-With great trepidation, I sold my practice, moved to Atlanta, started a new company called FormSmith, bought a DOS computer and began writing a new program that we could market.
+So, with great trepidation, I sold my practice, moved to Atlanta, started a new company called FormSmith, bought a DOS computer and began writing a new program that we could market.

 When we began selling software, we went to the doctor’s office, set up a computer, installed the software and did a day of training.
 At that time we were working with clients of a practice management group called Practice Consultants.
 All of a sudden, they noticed that their clients that got the FormSmith system had dramatic increases in income.
 Since they had clients all over the country, we got to travel all over doing installations.
 This exposure gave us a nationwide overview of the subject of insurance processing in the chiropractic office.